TheBestTvarynka/trash-code/serde-lection/lab.md

 - You are **not allowed** to hardcode grammar rules using tons of `if-else` statements.
 - You are **not allowed** to use [Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
+- You are **allowed** to use libraries for making parsers but not for expression evaluation.